Skip to main content

 Deleting an index

-The Delete button in the index header permanently removes the index from Quickwit along with every document, split, and source configured on it.
-After the Quickwit delete succeeds, Rootprint also cleans up its own records for the index:
+The Delete button in the index header permanently removes the index along with every document and source configured on it.
+To prevent accidents, the modal requires you to type the exact index ID before the Delete.

-• Indexes — schema details for the built-in OpenTelemetry index and custom index concepts.
+• Indexes: schema details for the built-in OpenTelemetry index and custom index concepts.